-In collaboration with The Center for Art in Wood and Dovetail Wood Arts and in conjunction with the exhibition Merryll Saylan: This Is Your Life, renowned artist Merryll Saylan will lead a two-day intensive workshop inviting participants of all skill levels to explore woodturning, color, and surface embellishment.
+In collaboration with The Center for Art in Wood and in conjunction with the exhibition Merryll Saylan: This Is Your Life, renowned artist Merryll Saylan lead a two-day intensive workshop at Dovetail Wood Arts inviting participants of all skill levels to explore woodturning, color, and surface embellishment.

 Saylan is known for her pioneering use of color and texture in wood and the creation of turned wood objects that transcend their everyday domesticity.
-In this two-day workshop, participants will create wooden platters under Saylan’s guidance, honing their skills on the lathe.
-They will then turn their focus to surfaces and the unique character of wood, with Saylan demonstrating pigmentation, texture, and pyrography approaches and techniques.
-On Saturday, January 19, 2019, workshop participants are invited to attend the closing of the exhibition Merryll Saylan: This is Your Life, at which the finished pieces from the workshop will be displayed.
-Saylan will give a talk discussing her life and the development of her body of work.
+In this two-day workshop, participants created wooden platters, honing their skills on the lathe.
+Next Saylan demonstrated and lead the students in pigmentation, texture, and pyrography approaches and techniques.
+On Saturday, January 19, 2019, workshop participants were invited to attend the closing of the exhibition Merryll Saylan: This is Your Life, at which the finished pieces from the workshop were displayed.
+Saylan gave a talk discussing her life and the development of her body of work.

 Meet and Mess, August 2017

 Woodturners, painters, carvers, furniture makers, sculptors and others seeking to learn, gathered together over three days for experimentation and community.
 Everyone brought talent, creativity and a willingness to share skills and techniques.

 Echo Lake, Annual Collaboration